stamper-pkg/stamper/README.md

 ![stamper](/assets/images/stamper.png)
 a simple package manager made for luau, in luau

+rokit support is currently broken! please use the releases provided

 ## installation
 1. if you don't have lune installed, install it!!!